- Home

 It’s worth noting too that thanks to the Personal Savings Allowance, you can earn up to £1,000 in interest each year in any type of savings account without paying tax.
 This drops to £500 if you’re a higher rate taxpayer and there’s no Personal Savings Allowance if you’re an additional rate taxpayer.
 This means that unless you have a very large savings balance, your returns will usually be tax-free anyway.

-However, if you’re looking for a longer-term home for your money and you have a good size savings pot, then an ISA has a couple of benefits.
+However, if you’re looking for a longer-term home for your money and you have a good-sized savings pot, then an ISA has a couple of benefits.
 Firstly, cash ISA interest doesn’t count towards your Personal Savings Allowance, so if you do have a large amount of savings and think you might use up this allowance, cash ISAs are still very worthwhile.
+Learn more about how the Personal Savings Allowance works in our article What is the Personal Savings Allowance?

 What are the benefits of a cash ISA?